boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 This architecture requires an end-to-end Label Switched Path (LSP) leading from a packet's ingress node inside one customer site to its egress inside another customer site, through a provider network.
-Hence, at the domain (customer site, provider network) boundaries NEXT_HOP attribute for IPv4/IPv6 labeled unicast must be modified to "next-hop self" (nhs), which results in new IPv4/IPv6 labeled unicast label allocation.
+Hence, at the domain (customer site, provider network) boundaries NEXT_HOP attribute for IPv4/IPv6 labeled unicast needs to be modified to "next-hop self" (nhs), which results in new IPv4/IPv6 labeled unicast label allocation.
 Appropriate label swap forwarding entries for IPv4/IPv6 labeled unicast labels are programmed in the data plane.
 On the attachment circuit there is no additional 'labeled transport' protocol (i.e., no LDP, RSVP, SR, ...).